obsidiandynamics/flywheel/README.md

 <img src="https://raw.githubusercontent.com/wiki/William-Hill-Community/flywheel/images/flywheel-architecture-simple.png" alt="architecture"/>

+A backplane is an optional component, required only if running Flywheel in clustered mode (i.e. with more than one edge node).
+Currently, Flywheel supports [Kafka](https://kafka.apache.org) as a backplane.
+For more information, see the [Kafka Backplane README](https://github.com/William-Hill-Community/flywheel/tree/master/backplane-kafka).

 # Getting Started
 The first step is deciding on which of the two modes - embedded or standalone - is best-suited to your messaging scenario.